-Nurses dedicate themselves to challenging work that benefits the health and wellbeing of other people, while too often neglecting their own self-care.
+Nurses dedicate themselves to the health and well-being of other people, while too often neglecting their own self-care.
 When fatigue and symptoms related to burnout start becoming more than they can manage with coffee or a good night’s sleep, many nurses turn to substance abuse to cope.

 You might think that nurses are less likely to abuse drugs or alcohol, but the truth is, substance abuse in nursing is quite common.
-Approximately one in ten nurses abuse drugs and alcohol, and six to eight percent of nurses have a substance abuse problem severe enough to hinder their professional performance.
+Research shows there are around 3.1 million nurses in the U.S., and an estimated 8% of them struggle with substance use disorder (SUD).

 Why Are Nurses Particularly Vulnerable to Addiction?